ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 ## Steps to join as a translator

-Thanks for wanting to help with translating Scratch Addons to other languages!
 Please follow the steps below.

 ### 1. Verify your Scratch account
 1. Visit this [Scratch studio](https://scratch.mit.edu/studios/33665222/comments) with your Scratch account.
 1. Send a studio comment indicating the language you want to translate to (for example, `Greek`).
 ![Screenshot of Scratch](/assets/img/docs/scratch-req-language.png)

-If you don't own a Scratch account, please send an email to `translation@scratchaddons.com` instead.
+**If you don't have a Scratch account**, please send an email to `translation@scratchaddons.com` instead.
+Do not create a new Scratch account just to fulfill this requirement.
+New Scratcher accounts will be ignored.

 ### 2. Create a Transifex account
 1. Go to [Transifex open-source Sign up](https://app.transifex.com/signup/open-source/?join_org=scratch-addons&join_project=scratch-addons-extension).